bojana-petroska/lotto/README.md

 #### Output result
 - [x] should print the number of purchased tickets
 - [x] should print the list of purchased tickets
-- [ ] should print the result of the game
+- [x] should print the result of the game
+- [ ] should print return rate